ashleybaxter/iamashley/_posts/2017-03-27-a-look-at-jacks-figures-7-months-in.markdown

 This sounds right.
 More than 50% of my visitors have come from the States.
 (I still receive quotes from people outside of the UK—even thought it's a .co.uk. domain and the currency is in GBP—but fewer than before.)

 I'm also seeing more sign-ups through recommendations.
-I'd love to encourage this behaviour with a referral program
+I'd love to encourage this behaviour with a referral program.

 <h3>Top Sources of Traffic</h3>